 Best Oatmeal: Samuel Smith Oatmeal Stout

 Oats are a secret weapon for many stout brewers.
-The grains help plump a stout’s body and adds a lustrous mouthfeel, creating a sleek sip from start to finish.
+The grains help plump a stout’s body and add a lustrous mouthfeel, creating a sleek sip from start to finish.
 Sobier likes Muted Lightning from New York City’s Fifth Hammer Brewing.
 It's “everything an oatmeal stout should be,” she says, adding that the smooth and creamy beer is “lightly roasted with hints of chocolate and not too bitter.

 Best Imperial: AleSmith Brewing Company Speedway Stout

 Imperial stouts don’t hold back.
 They’re sky-high in alcohol and brooding complexity, turbocharged with flavors and aromas of well-roasted coffee beans and bittersweet cocoa.
 A well-made imperial stout is best sipped nice and slow, its charms unfolding as the beer slowly warms up in a snifter.
-Cult Vermont brewery The Alchemist makes Luscious, a favorite of Rakowsky.
+Cult-favorite Vermont brewery The Alchemist makes Luscious, a favorite of Rakowsky.

 Best Barrel-Aged: Goose Island Bourbon County Stout